 UNSAFE

-Nausifar MPS Suspension may cause side effects which could affect your ability to drive.
+Nausifar MPS Suspension may cause side effects that could affect your ability to drive.
 Nausifar MPS Suspension may cause drowsiness, dizziness, dyskinesia and dystonias which could affect the vision and may interfere with the ability to drive.

 Kidney